jittania/reference-sheets/git.md

 1. From VS Code: Press Ctrl+Shift+P to show the Command Palette

 2. Execute the "Git: Clone command".
 It may help to type “Git” to bring it to the shortlist.
 Select a local path to clone the repo to.
-Open the cloned repository
+Open the cloned repository.

 3. Committing changes: